Government procurement: Scope and impact

 Competition effects from procurement can be both positive and negative.
 The public sector, by virtue of its overall demand in certain markets, may be in a position to protect and promote competition, for example by maintaining a competitive market structure through deliberately sourcing its requirements from a range of suppliers, by providing incentives to suppliers to invest and innovate, or by helping firms to overcome barriers to entry.
 It may, however, also restrict and distort competition, e.g. by adopting procurement practices that have the effect of restricting participation in public tenders and that might even discriminate against particular types of firms.
 Last but not least, the public sector may fail to contribute towards an improvement of competitive conditions where it could in principle do so.

 Contract types used in government procurement include fixed-price contracts, cost-plus contracts, time-and-materials contracts and indefinite-quantity contracts.

+Economics of public procurement

+The economics of public procurement is an applied subfield of economics that studies how procurement rules and the decisions of public buyers and suppliers determine what is bought and on what terms, whether it is delivered and how well, and how these decisions propagate from individual contracts to firms, industries and the wider economy.
+It draws on auction theory, contract theory, industrial organization and political economy, and takes the individual contract over its life cycle, rather than aggregate government spending, as its unit of analysis.

+The subfield analyses the behaviour of three actors whose choices interact across the procurement process.